ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Query-Aware Model Training

 \subsection{A Contrastive Learning-based Approach}

-To instill the desired properties into the decision scores, \textsc{ScaleDoc} employs a contrastive learning framework.
-Contrastive learning ~\cite{chen2020simple} has a widespread adoption for bridging semantic gaps, particularly in scenarios where upstream representation learning tasks are not directly aligned with downstream applications.
-Therefore, it naturally fits into \textsc{ScaleDoc}'s objective of transferring upstream raw embeddings to scores tailored for efficient model cascade.
-The core of this framework is a lightweight encoder $E(\cdot)$, which utilizes the MLP structure, mapping both the document and query into a shared \textbf{latent space}.
-To train the encoder for an ad-hoc query, we heuristically sample a small subset of documents (e.g., 5\%) and use the oracle LLM to generate ground-truth labels (more details in Section \ref{s6}).

-Following this, the final decision score is constructed as the cosine similarity between the learned representations of the query and documents.
-This score is inherently smooth, and through our tailored training, is optimized to be both monotonically semantic and bipolar.
+\textsc{ScaleDoc} employs a contrastive-learning-based framework, designed to refine pre-computed embeddings into tailored and semantic-aligned decision scores.
+The core is a \textbf{lightweight encoder} $E(\cdot)$, which utilizes the MLP structure, mapping both the document and query into a shared \textbf{latent space}.
+Following this, the final decision score is the cosine similarity between the encoded representations of the query and documents.
+This score is inherently smooth, and through our tailored training, optimized to be semantically monotonic and bipolar.